aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 </code></pre>
 </details>

-### **Changes the fonts of the provided files using the specified font replacements.**
-- This method is designed to be used as an HTTP POST action, accepting form data for the font replacements and file uploads.
-The font replacements should be provided as a JSON string, and the files should be uploaded as multipart/form-data.
-The method uses Kafka for asynchronous processing and can optionally store the status of the task.
+### **Change Fonts in Provided Files.**
+- Updates the fonts in your documents according to specified replacements.
+Provide the font replacement details as a JSON string and upload your files using multipart/form-data.The service processes these requests asynchronously using Kafka, ensuring efficient handling of your files.

 <details><summary>curl</summary>
 <pre><code>